From fashion and accessories to beauty and housewares, these Toronto stores offer green gifts for everyone on your list.

 For green beauty that doesn’t hurt the earth or animals, visit one of Detox Market’s multiple locations, including its flagship downtown store on Spadina Avenue, a short walk to bustling King Street West and Queen Street West.

-It’s packed with luxurious and cruelty-free skincare items, body washes and scrubs, hair products and makeup from covetable brands like Three Ships, a female-founded, Certified B Corporation offering plant-based natural skincare.
+It’s packed with luxurious and cruelty-free skincare items, body washes and scrubs, hair products and makeup from covetable Canadian brands like Vancouver’s ILIA Beauty and Three Ships, a Toronto-based, female-founded, plant-based skincare.

 For vintage fans: Holt Renfrew’s H Project